jsiwiecki/US_Congressional_Stock_Monitor/README.md

 ## Main Components:

 ### 1. Data Acquisition

+#### FetchHouseStockWatcher
 Uses the U.S. Congress Stock Transactions API to retrieve the data of all transactions.
 Implemented by an AWS Lambda function which makes requests to this API regularly.

+Function is located in: `aws_lambda/FetchHouseStockWatcher`

 ### TBD:
 Data Storage